about our students

 About the school

 The ‘Enkhuizer Zeevaartschool’ (EZS) is located in the city of Enkhuizen, the Netherlands.
 The school was founded in 1978 as a result of increased interest in sailing and maintaining traditional sailing vessels, which had been renovated and adapted for commercial use.

-Lessons take place on Fridays and/or Saturdays for 24 weeks from October to March.
+Lessons take place on Fridays and/or Saturdays for 24 weeks from October to the end of March.
 Written or e-learning courses are not available.

 Exams in KZV (limited sailing zone) and GZV (unlimited sailing zone) are held at our school and are supervised by the LEB (National bureau of professional sailing examination) which has DNV (Det Norske Veritas) accreditation.

 The EZS is a non-profit organization which specializes in adult education.
 Our goal is to be able to educate anyone, without requiring preparatory training, although some commercial sailing experience is highly recommended!